Heart of Atlanta Motel, Inc. v. United States: Ruling

-The United States District Court for the Northern District of Georgia ruled in favor of the United States and issued a permanent injunction requiring the Heart of Atlanta Motel, Inc. to refrain from using racial discrimination when providing services or goods to guests or the general public on its premises.
+On July 22 1964, the three judge panel for the United States District Court for the Northern District of Georgia ruled in favor of the United States.
+It issued a permanent injunction requiring the Heart of Atlanta Motel, Inc. to refrain from using racial discrimination when providing services or goods to guests or the general public on its premises.
 The case was combined with the case of the future Governor of Georgia Lester Maddox, regarding his Pickrick restaurant and his refusal to serve African Americans.

-The opinion of the court, announced on December 14, 1964, was delivered by Justice Tom C. Clark, with concurring opinions by Justice Arthur Goldberg, Justice Hugo Black, and Justice William O. Douglas.
+The plaintiffs appealed the decision to the U.S. Supreme Court, which unanimously upheld the District Court ruling.
+The opinion of the court, announced on December 14, 1964, was delivered by Justice Tom C. Clark, with concurring opinions by Justices Arthur Goldberg, Hugo Black, and William O. Douglas.

-The U.S. Supreme Court held that Congress acted well within its authority under the Commerce Clause in passing the Civil Rights Act of 1964, thereby upholding the act's Title II in question.
+The ruling held that Congress acted well within its authority under the Commerce Clause in passing the Civil Rights Act of 1964, thereby upholding the act's Title II in question.
 While it might have been possible for Congress to pursue other methods for abolishing racial discrimination, the way in which Congress did so, according to the Court, was perfectly valid.
 It found no merit in the arguments pursuant to the Thirteenth Amendment, finding it difficult to conceive that such an amendment might be applicable in restraining civil rights legislation.
 Having observed that 75% of the Heart of Atlanta Motel's clientele came from out-of-state and that it was strategically located near Interstates 75 and 85 as well as two major Georgia highways, the Court found that the business clearly affected interstate commerce.
 Accordingly, it upheld the permanent injunction issued by the district court and required the Heart of Atlanta Motel to receive business from the clientele of all ethnicities.

 Case legacy

 Heart of Atlanta Motel, Inc. v.
 United States has been cited in at least 690 other case decisions since its ruling, including multiple other Supreme Court cases.
-A notable example includes the 1997 case Camps Newfound/Owatonna, Inc. v.
-Town of Harrison, in which a summer camp in Maine that mainly serviced out-of-state residents fought against a state tax exemption statute that favored organizations that serviced state residents.
+In the 1997 case Camps Newfound/Owatonna, Inc. v.
+Town of Harrison a summer camp in Maine that mainly serviced out-of-state residents fought against a state tax exemption statute that favored organizations that serviced state residents.
 The courts compared out-of-state campers staying at a summer camp to out-of-state residents occupying a hotel, deeming the camp a participant in interstate commerce.
 Another example is the 1966 case United States v.
 Guest, in which the courts ruled, due to the conspiratorial murder of Lt.
 Col. Lemuel Penn while he was traveling home, that forcefully depriving someone's right to travel is unconstitutional.